Mastering JavaScript Operators: A Complete Guide with Examples

 % Remainder (Modulo)#

-It evaluates to the remainder of dividing the left operand by the right.
+The % operator, also called the modulo operator, returns the remainder after dividing the left operand by the right.

 console.log(10 % 3); // 1